BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 **[skysearch](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/skysearch)**

-Interactive features to let you explore and search for aircraft by their registrations, squawks, ICAO 24-bit addresses, and more, as well as fetch information about airports like locations, photos, forecasts, and more.
-Start SkySearch once installed using `[p]aircraft` or `[p]airport`, respectively.
+Interactive features to let you explore and search for aircraft by their registrations, squawks, ICAO 24-bit addresses, and more, as well as fetch information about airports like locations, photos, forecasts, and more. `[p]aircraft`, `[p]airport`.

 ```
 [p]cog install BeeHive-Cogs skysearch